pgRouting/pgrouting/doc/contraction/contraction-family.rst

 - Forbid contraction on a set of nodes.
 - Decide the order of the contraction algorithms and set the maximum number of times they are to be executed.

-.. note:: UNDER DISCUSSION:  Forbid contraction on a set of edges

 Dead end contraction
 -------------------------------------------------------------------------------